anywhichway/flexroute/README.md

 # Change History (Reverse Chronological Order)

+2023-12-07 v0.0.7-a fixed issue with SSE not sending in correct format for browser

 2023-12-07 v0.0.6-a fixed issue with sendFile not being added to WebSocket responses

 2023-12-07 v0.0.5-a added * support for server routes